satyam8004/java/README.md

 # MyNotes

-Hello! my name is satyam
+GOOD TO SEE YOU HERE

-In this repo i will add all my java notes
+In this repo i will add all my java files